Section 13 Lesson 1 | Verbs with similar meaning - Abriqqi.com - Spanish tutorial

 1. I know your sister

-2. I know that your sisters studies with Lucia
+2. I know, that your sister studies with Lucia

 3. Do you know when David will come?